Ithaca Embankments: History

 The rock gardens and early stone retaining walls and edgings on the embankments at Red Hill were established c.
 1917 for the Ithaca Town Council.
 In 1918 MacGregor Terrace and Waterworks Road were similarly landscaped after road works, as were Fernberg Road and Northam Avenue in 1923.
-The remnant Musgrave Road plantings most likely date from 1917-18.
+The remnant Musgrave Road plantings most likely date from 1917 to 18.
 The plantings and stone retaining wall along the Latrobe Terrace embankment probably were associated with the landscaping of Cook's Hill in the early 1920s.

 In the first decade of the 20th century, Ithaca experienced a housing and population boom largely attributable to the expansion of the tramways through the area.
 Subsequently, in the 1910s the Ithaca Town Council embarked on a programme of civic improvements which included the establishment of Lang Park (1917), the Ithaca Swimming Pool (1917), and the Ithaca Children's Playground (also known as the Neal Macrossan Playground) (1918); the formation and metalling of roads; tree planting; and the establishment of numerous embankment gardens, small reserves and street gardens throughout the suburbs of Red Hill, Kelvin Grove, Paddington, Rosalie, Bardon, and parts of Milton.

 Because of the hilly terrain, many of the new streets were divided, leaving embankments which the Ithaca Town Council considered were cheaper to plant and beautify than to cut down.
 This approach placed the Council at the forefront of street beautification projects in the Brisbane metropolitan area.
 By comparison, Brisbane Municipal Council, under the direction of Parks Superintendent Harry Moore, established rock gardens and flower beds along roads such as River Terrace at Kangaroo Point, but generally did not plant out embankments.
 The South Brisbane Municipal Council appears to have limited street beautification to weed eradication and tree planting.